flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 Today [CRUD][crud] is *the default* paradigm for managing data in a user-facing application.
-It works fine if the user's device has a stable internet connection, but makes the app unusable in the case of absent or poor connection.
+It works fine if the user's device has a stable internet connection, but makes the app unusable in the case of an absent or poor connection.
 Even when online using CRUD eventually leads to loss of data and ordering issues due to the concurrent nature of network communication.